Andretti's bid to enter F1 approved by FIA

 There is no defined period for this assessment to take place, and it is likely to last some months.
 F1 is widely expected to reject Andretti's bid.

-A statement from the FIA said each application was based on sporting, technical and financial analysis.
+A statement from the FIA said each application was assessed based on sporting, technical and financial analysis.

 President Mohammed Ben Sulayem said: "The FIA was very clear in establishing stringent criteria for entry from the outset of the expressions of interest procedure.